-If you are interested in contributing to this book, please submit an abstract (maximum 250 words), along with a brief bio to firstname.lastname@example.org by April 27, 2020.
-Decisions of acceptance of the abstracts will be made by early May.
+Due to current circumstances related to the coronavirus, we have extended the deadline of the chapter proposals.
+If you are interested in contributing to this book, please submit an abstract (maximum 250 words), along with a brief bio to firstname.lastname@example.org by May 31, 2020.
+Decisions of acceptance of the abstracts will be made in June.
 Please note that the final acceptance of the manuscripts will be done only after peer-review.

-First drafts (3000–5000 words) are due August 16.
-Contributors are invited to discuss the manuscripts in a chapter workshop, which is organised on September 3–4 at the University of Helsinki.
-Final versions (ca 7000 words) are due November 22, 2020.
-The book is offered for publication in the Critical Animal Studies series of Brill.
+First drafts (3000–5000 words) are due September 15.
+Contributors are invited to discuss the manuscripts in a chapter workshop, which is organised on October at the University of Helsinki or online, depending on the corona virus situation.
+Final versions (ca 7000 words) are due December 15, 2020.

 Editors and further information